Ninjalah/SaibaRobo/README.md

     * **Impact Grenade**: A grenade that immediately explodes on impact, damaging all monsters (including the player) nearby.

 * **Weapon Modifications**: Modify weapons to give certain specific advantages, etc.
+  * **Flashlight**: Can be wielded in the left hand, increases Player's FOV while equipped.
-  * **Flashlight**: Can be attached to any weapon, increases Player's FOV while wielding that weapon.
+  * **Attachable Flashlight**: Can be attached to a weapon, increases Player's FOV while equipped.

 ## Monsters
 ### Mechanics